 As the financial services industry continues to change and evolve, the emphasis is on banks to keep up.
-Being able to meet the needs of today’s banking customer means being able to offer the latest in financial services and products.
-But without a strong core banking solution, banks struggle to be compete with younger, more agile industry entrants.
+Being able to meet the needs of today’s banking customers means being able to offer the latest in financial services and products.
+But without a strong core banking solution, banks struggle to compete with younger, more agile industry entrants.

 Indeed, over a third of banks (34%) say that problems with core banking systems are the greatest challenge they face with regards to developing a digital ecosystem of products and services, per our Digital Banking Experience (DBX) report.